BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
 - Noldorin Daggers

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Terror
+- [Terror]
-- Woodland Creature
+- [Woodland Creature]

 - **Noldorin Daggers** `ACTIVE`

-These are Elven hand weapons, which Erestor may also use as Elven throwing weapons.
+These are Elven hand weapons, which Erestor may also use as Elven [throwing weapons][Throwing Weapons].
 Erestor may re-roll To Wound rolls of a natural 1 when making Strikes or when making Shooting Attacks with these weapons.

 </div>

 ---
 <div class="unitCard" markdown>

 ### ERKENBRAND, CAPTAIN OF ROHAN [90 POINTS]